 Aptaligner© a is software package for the analysis of next-generation sequencing data contained in a FASTQ file.
 The software is specially designed to handle the pseudo-random aptamer sequences inherent in X-Aptamers, but it can also handle more typical aptamer and DNA sequences with defined primers and/or tags as well.
-Users are highly encouraged to use version 2.0, which is a GUI-driven package that is ~3.5 times faster than the original command line driven version 1.0.
+Users are highly encouraged to use version 2.1, which is a GUI-driven package with sequence length cut-off and noise level filters that is ~100 times faster than the original command line driven version 1.0.

 A linux-based operating system is required, and at least 4 nodes is recommended.
-To date the software has only been tested on systems with 8 or 48 cores but it has been run using 4 to 40 cores.
+To date the software has been tested on a laptop, a small server with 8 CPUs (cores), and a larger server with 54 CPUs (cores).
+Much of the code is parellelized for faster run times.
 It is coded to use 50% of the available total memory.

 OTHER SOFTWARE REQUIRED